 “She is lovely.
 You will have to keep me from spoiling her,” said Brien.

 “So, you will come with us, my queen?” asked Alicio?

-“Yes, I will come, thank you both,” said Agatha.
+“Yes, I will come; thank you both,” replied Agatha.